ovanderzee/onscreenness/README.md

 [![DeepScan grade](https://deepscan.io/api/teams/4340/projects/6093/branches/49020/badge/grade.svg)](https://deepscan.io/dashboard#view=project&tid=4340&pid=6093&bid=49020)

 # onscreenness
-Sign up your elements and a have their onscreen presence be assessed
+Sign up your elements and a have their onscreen presence be assessed.
+With the html-classes and data offered here, your elements can make an grand entrance on the viewport!

 ## Sign up your elements
 Once bundled in your project onScreenness is available as a global object.